What is recency bias?

 Using this process, no candidate would benefit from the effects of recency bias, since their applications are split into individual parts.

 Applied makes blind hiring a piece of cake by removing bias by design.
-Read more about how we’re reimagining the hiring process via our resources or start a free trial to see how it works for yourself.
+Read more about how we’re reimagining the hiring process via our resources or request a demo to see how our hiring platform works for yourself.